junkdog/tachyonfx-renderer/example/README.md

 This example demonstrates how to use the TachyonFX Renderer WebAssembly library in a TypeScript application with webpack.

-## Features

-- **Dual Canvas Demo**: Two independent renderer instances running simultaneously
-- **Full API Coverage**: Demonstrates all available methods from the JavaScript API
-- **ANSI Content**: Loads and displays the two `.ansi` files from the project root
-- **Effect DSL**: Shows how to use and update effects using the tachyonfx DSL
-- **Lifecycle Control**: Start, stop, replay, and destroy renderers

 ## Quick Start

 **1. Build the WASM library** (from project root):